9 March 2023

-If elected, a Labor government will build three Haven residences in total - starting with one on the Central Coast.
+If elected, the Labor Government will build three Haven residences in total – starting with one on the Central Coast.

 The Haven Foundation residences feature self-contained units with shared common areas, combining high quality, long-term housing with mental health support.

 Rose Jackson, NSW Shadow Minister for Housing and Homelessness, made the announcement on Friday 10 March 2023.

 “People with disabilities or severe mental illness are more likely to experience homelessness and our investment in social and affordable housing for this vulnerable group will change lives,” Ms Jackson said.